metagentools/GraphBin/README.md

 * Paths of contigs (in .paths format)
 * Binning output from an existing tool (in .csv format)

-graphbin_SGA.py takes in 1 file and 1 value as inputs.
+graphbin_SGA.py takes in 2 files as inputs.
 * Assembly graph file (in .asqg format)
 * Binning output from an existing tool (in .csv format)